📤

 Borrowers can also repay after the maturity date, but in this case, a penalty is charged for every delayed second that went by since the maturity date.

-The penalty rate is charged to the whole debt (principal & fees).
+The penalty rate is charged to the whole debt (principal and fixed interest fees).

 It's worth highlighting that any penalties increase will also account as debt for the health factor calculation of the user's positions.